Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Reaction_conditions/Readme.md

 - __detected_when__
   - Type: string
-  - Description: Timepoint at which the pH was measured (e.g. before, during or after the reaction).
+  - Description: Timepoint at which the pH was measured.
+It includes whether it was measured before, during, or after the reaction and whether all components of the reaction solution were already present or if some         were added after the measurement.

 - __detected_how__
   - Type: string
   - Description: The pH value of a reaction can be determined in various ways, such as using a pH meter, pH paper, titration, electrochemical sensors, or other methods.

+- __temperature__
+  - Type: posfloat
+  - Description: The temperature at the time of pH measurement.

+- __temperature_unit__
+  - Type: string
+  - Description: The temperature can be specified in units such as K, °C, or °F.

 <hr>